 Problem 3: Infrastructure Instability and Falling Behind

-Using outdated dependencies doesn't just pose security risks; it can lead to unstable infrastructure.
+Outdated dependencies pose security risks and can lead to unstable infrastructure.
 Bugs in older versions can cause unexpected behavior, and as cloud provider APIs evolve, older providers might become incompatible or deprecated.

 Problem 4: Compliance and Audit Trail Headaches